An infinite family of non-cyclic 1-cylinder pillowcase-tiled surfaces: Proofs of main theorems

-In fact, this example always produces the monodromy group $A_n$.
-Let $G = \<a,b,c\>$.
-A nontrivial block system for $G$ must also be a block system for the subgroup $\<a\>$.
-Since $a$ is an $n$-cycle, a block system is a partition into congruence classes modulo a divisor $d$ of $n$.
-A three cycle fixes every block in a non-trivial block system, and since $(2\;n\;m) \in G$ the elements of $\{2,n,m\}$ must all be in the same block.
+This example always generates the non-cyclic monodromy group $A_n$.
+Recall that a \textit{block system} for a permutation group $G$ is a $G$-invariant partition of $\{1, \dots, n\}$.
+We say $G$ is \textit{primitive} if it only has the trivial block systems $\{\{1,2,\dots, n\}\}$ and $\{\{1\},\{2\}, \dots\{n\}\}$.
+Let $G = \<a,b,c\>$, and suppose $B$ is a nontrivial block system for $G$.
+Then $B$ is also a block system for the subgroup $\<a\>$.
+Since $a$ is an $n$-cycle, $B$ must be a partition into congruence classes modulo a divisor $d$ of $n$.
+If $G$ contains a three cycle, the three elements that are not fixed must either be in the same block or in three singleton blocks.
+But the latter case does not happen because congruence classes mod $d$ are all the same size, and $B$ is nontrivial.
+Since $(2\;n\;m) \in G$ the elements of $\{2,n,m\}$ must all be in the same block.
 This means they are in the same congruence class mod some divisor $d$ of $n$.
-So $2 \equiv 0 \;(\text{mod } d)$, but since $n$ is odd, $d=1$.
-This means the block system was actually trivial and $G$ is primitive.
+So $2 \equiv 0 \;(\text{mod } d)$, but $n$ is odd, so $d=1$.
+This means $B$ was actually trivial and $G$ is primitive.
 A classical result of Jordan (see \cite[Thm 1.1]{Jones}) says if a primitive permutation group of degree $n$ contains a cycle of prime length fixing at least $3$ points, then the group must contain $A_n$.
 When $n \geq 7$, the cycle $(2\;n\;m)$ fixes more than $3$ points so $A_n \subseteq G$.
 But since $G$ is generated by $n$-cycles and $n$ is odd, $G \subseteq A_n$, so in fact $G = A_n$.
-When $n=5$ it is easy to check by computer that all eligible triples generate $A_5$.